 His managing-time-and-multiple-priorities seminars get rave reviews.
 Participants love the wide variety of practical techniques taught in a way that motivates and educates.

 Turla’s seminars are part of the productivity training for many of the world’s top organizations.

-JANET BAILEY is a highly rated speaker, coach and award-winning writer on productivity and communication.
+Janet is a highly rated speaker, coach and award-winning writer on productivity and communication.
 She has developed creative methods to help leaders focus on the right priorities and has trained hundreds of engineers, sales professionals and managers to communicate clearly and to handle tough, demanding workloads.
 Her presentations throughout the U.S. and U.K. offer practical, powerful techniques that participants use right away to save time and stay on message.